Hampden Township, Kansas

 Hampden Township is a township in Coffey County, Kansas, United States.
-As of the 2000 census, its population was 114.
+As of the 2020 census, its population was 145.

 Geography

 Hampden Township covers an area of 29.55 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Sherwood and Stringtown.

 Mathias Lake is within this township.
 The stream of Wolf Creek runs through this township.

 Wolf Creek Generating Station, a 1250MW nuclear power plant, operates here.

+Demographics

+According to the 2010 census, 128 people lived in Hampden Township.
+The population density was 1.67 inhabitants per square kilometer.
+The racial makeup of the township was 98.44% White, 0.78% African American, and 0.78% from two or more races.
+Hispanic or Latino people of any race made up 0.78% of the population.

 Transportation

 Hampden Township contains one airport or landing strip, Wolf Creek Airport.